CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/NewGHAction.png)

-3. Search for **Publish Docker container** workflow  and call the new YAML file docker-publish.yml
+3. Click on **Setup a workflow yourself** and rename the new YAML file file to **docker-publish.yml**.

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/simplewf.png)

-  > Note: If you don't see **Publish Docker container** workflow in the page, click on **More continuous integration workflows...** and you will be able to view the Workflow.

-4. Change the `name` property to [Docker Compose Build and Deploy].
-And add the following code snippet below the  `- uses: actions/checkout@v2` step
+4. Delete the content present in your yaml file.

+5. Navigate to this link https://raw.githubusercontent.com/CloudlabsAI-Git/code-to-cloud/main/docker-publish.yml to get the docker-publish.yml file content .
+Copy the content of the file and paste it in your newly created **docker-publish.yml** file in GitHub.

+4. In the docker-publish.yml review the following lines of code, this step logs in to your GitHub Container Registry with the CR_PAT secret that you created earlier.

    ```YAML
    - name: Log into GitHub Container Registry
      run: echo "${{ secrets.CR_PAT }}" | docker login https://ghcr.io -u ${{ github.actor }} --password-stdin
    ```

-This step logs in to your GitHub Container Registry with the CR_PAT secret that you created earlier

-5. Add a script step below the previous one that uses `docker-compose` to build and push the images to the repository
+5. Review the below lines of code, this step uses the docker-compose.yml and build.docker-compose.yml to build the containers with the Docker files and push it to the GitHub Container Registry

    ```YAML
    - name: Build and Push image